Skip to main content

 “Will human creativity ever surpass AI?
 Is it unethical to use AI to create art?”

-So I suspect that in the future, artists will be divided into two types: first, there will be artists who create their unique works by merging various AI solutions, and second, there will be artists who go deeper into themselves and create over a long period.
+So I suspect that in the future, artists will be divided into two types: first, there will be artists who create their unique works by merging various AI solutions, and second, there will be artists who go deeper into themselves and produce over a long period.

 * Joseph’s comment:

-However, "generative AI" has created a sense of crisis that this natural social consensus may be broken.
-Until generative AI reached a certain level of sophistication, humans created the "uncanny valley" fallacy, in which they sought to reassure themselves by denigrating AI's capabilities and existence as technologically or cognitively inferior.
+However, “generative AI” has created a sense of crisis that this natural social consensus may be broken.
+Until generative AI reached a certain level of sophistication, humans developed the “uncanny valley” fallacy, in which they sought to reassure themselves by denigrating AI’s capabilities and existence as technologically or cognitively inferior.

 * References and quotations: